 For any photo, the basic building block is a camera.
 However, before purchasing, take a look at a few of the basic features of Portrait Photography.

 When clicking photos in natural light, you should put the ISO setting of your camera on its lowest.
 This helps to minimize any deviations in the brightness levels and gives out a good-quality output.

-White Balance is a feature in cameras which balances the color temperatures of an image.
+White Balance is a feature in cameras that balances the color temperatures of an image.
 Thus, when purchasing, make sure your camera has a White Balance option that allows you to experiment with the different modes.
 This helps in finding the right fit for your photo.

-A tripod is a tool which helps to stabilize your camera.
+A tripod is a tool that helps to stabilize your camera.
 It helps you to maneuver the camera without moving it for steady pictures.
 As most portraits are motionless, consider purchasing a tripod for smooth and high-quality images.

 Lenses play a major role in portrait photography.
 Make sure you have a good focal length to shoot your portraits.
 The ideal focal length for portraits is 85mm.
 However, consider purchasing a wide-range lens, as it gives you an opportunity to experiment zooming in and out.

 Thus, portrait photography is a beautiful art form on its own.
 It makes you understand the various angles a photograph can be viewed in, and how these angles evoke different emotions and feelings for the viewer.
 So grab your cameras, and get ready to dive into the wide world of portraiture.